Dmytro Polovynka

 Charity

-A player without a passport has the right to place one tile face down and name or not name the suit - earth or sky (it may not coincide with the actual suit of the laid out tile).
-This trick can be beaten with any tile of the suit if the suit was named, or with any tile if the suit was not named.
+A player without a passport may place one tile face down and optionally declare a suit - sky or earth (which may differ from the tile’s actual suit).
+The trick may then be beaten by any tile of the declared suit, or by any tile if no suit was declared.

 Big slam

-If the player has taken all 16 tricks, he wins the entire game and takes all the chips of the table.
+If a player takes all 16 tricks, he wins the entire game and takes all the chips on the table.

 Sources: